 I definitely do also eat regular bowls of oatmeal on a regular basis, but on busy days when it’ll be a while before I eat a snack or another meal, I like this egg white oatmeal recipe for a more filling option.

 There are a lot of protein powder oatmeal recipes out there, too, but I prefer egg whites since they don’t leave an aftertaste (and they’re a complete protein unlike something like collagen peptides).

 Egg Whites: I usually buy organic egg whites in a carton to keep things simple.

 PBFit: I add PBFit for the extra protein (and lower calories) right in my oats before cooking them, and then I often drizzle regular peanut butter on top so you can taste it more!

 Water: I prefer to cook my oats in water and then add a big splash of almond or cashew milk once my oats are cooked.

 Frozen banana: I like a little bit of added sweetness in my oatmeal, so I add a cube of frozen banana with the rest of the ingredients.
-I like using frozen bananas so I can just use ⅓ or ¼ of a banana and they’re always at the perfect ripeness.
-Throughout cooking, I use a fork to stir the oats and mash the banana and it almost totally blends into the oatmeal.
+I like using frozen bananas so I can just use a small portion of a banana, and they’re always at the perfect ripeness.
+Throughout cooking, I use a fork to stir the oats and mash the banana, and it almost totally blends into the oatmeal.

-For an alternative if you don’t have/don’t like bananas, you can substitute a small drizzle of honey or even omit any sweetener.
+For an alternative if you don’t have or don’t like bananas, you can substitute a small drizzle of honey or even omit any sweetener altogether.
 If you’re using PBFit, it also adds some extra sweetness from the small amount of sugar that it contains.

 Optional toppings: Bananas, peanut butter, and chocolate chips/a chopped dark chocolate bar are all great options.
 For full disclosure, I don’t typically use quite this many toppings and added more than usual for photos.